Baaaaam/cyclus.github.com/source/arche/cmake.rst

 Standalone Installation
 +++++++++++++++++++++++

-Through the :ref:`hello_world` example, three standalone modules are installed using a ``src/CMakeLists.txt`` file that looks something like
+Through the :ref:`hello_world_cpp` example, three standalone modules are installed using a ``src/CMakeLists.txt`` file that looks something like

 .. literalinclude:: standalone-cmake